shopware/.github/profile/README.md

 <p align="center"><strong>Modern open source e-Commerce</strong>

-Shopware is an open headless commerce platform powered by [Symfony 7](https://symfony.com) and [Vue.js 3](https://vuejs.org) that is used by thousands of shops and supported by a huge worldwide community of developers, agencies and merchants.
+Shopware 6 is an open headless commerce platform powered by [Symfony 7](https://symfony.com) and [Vue.js 3](https://vuejs.org) that is used by thousands of shops and supported by a huge, [worldwide community](https://chat.shopware.com/) of developers, agencies and merchants.

 If you like Shopware, give us a&nbsp;⭐️ &nbsp;on Github